admin3514/aws-notes/README.md

 <hr>

 **AWS IAM (Identity and Access Management) :** <br>
 AWS IAM (Identity and Access Management) is a service that helps you securely control access to AWS resources.
-It allows you to manage who can access AWS (authentication) and what actions they can perform (authorization).
+It allows you to manage who can access AWS (authentication) and what actions they can perform (authorization). <br>

+IAM is a global service, meaning that it is not tied to a specific AWS region. <br>

 **IAM Resources & Components :** <br>
-*1. IAM Users* - Represents individual people or applications that need access to AWS.
+*1. IAM Users* - Represents individual people or applications that need access to AWS. <br>
 Each user has credentials (passwords, access keys). <br>

 *2. IAM Groups* - A collection of IAM users that share the same permissions. <br>